After Hours - A Parent's Guide to Calling the Pediatrician

 • For an appointment, speak to the receptionist to schedule the appointment.

 • If you need urgent medical advice or are not certain if your child needs to be seen - please ask to speak to the nurse.
-She may be able to help with the problem or get guidance from the doctor within a few minutes if necessary.
+The nurse may be able to help with the problem or get guidance from the doctor if necessary.
+Reception cannot give medical advice or recommendations.

 • If you believe your child has a life-threatening emergency, call 911.